 DBS certificates and records of criminal information disclosed by the candidate are covered by GDPR regulations.
 Copies of this information will only be retained where there is a valid reason for doing so and will not be kept for longer than six months.
-After destruction, the school may record the fact the vetting was carried out, the result and the recruitment decision.
+After destruction, the school may record the fact the vetting was carried out, the result, any associated risk assessment and the recruitment decision.

-Single central record
+6. Single central record